HovorunBot/tlo/README.md

 ## Key Features
 - Minimal, decorator-driven API for registering recurring async or sync callables.
-- In-memory reference implementations that work immediately for prototypes and tests.
+- In-memory reference implementations (registry, queues, state store) that work immediately for prototypes and tests.
-- Protocol-based registry and state-store contracts that are easy to replace with your own services.
+- Protocol-based registry, queue, and state-store contracts that are easy to replace with your own services.
+- Multiple queue strategies (simple list, per-name deque, and in-memory SQLite) that share one contract and are validated by shared tests.
 - Strong typing and linting defaults that keep contributions consistent.

 ## Runtime Context and Configuration